Camp Albemarle Summer Camps

 Rising 1st – 5th Graders

 - Experience all the fun activities camp has to offer.
-From flying through the air on our giant swing, to splashing in the water, to singing and worshiping around a campfire.
+From flying through the air on our giant swing, to splashing, swimming and sailing in the water.
+It is a great opportunity to learn about living in community and worshiping around a campfire.
 Camp has something to offer to everyone.

 - Plenty of love and special attention from staff and the opportunity to grow closer to God.